dovetail-genomics/chicago/README.md

 $ git branch

-(The branch you are on is highlighted with an asterisk: *) To switch to the develop branch for the first time, use the command:
+(The branch you are on is highlighted with an asterisk: *) To switch to the develop branch for the first time, run the following two commands:

 $ git checkout --track origin/develop

+$ git pull

 Thereafter, you can change branch with an easier checkout command: